MrTharinduDasantha/Hotel-Booking-Website/README.md

 ## Demo

-Click the link below to see the demonstration of the Grocery Delivery Website.
+Click the link below to see the demonstration of the Hotel Booking Website.

 Link 👉 https://drive.google.com/file/d/1A8VLDsBnGmKHmZVfHuvAbMBHQm1NEPjI/view?usp=sharing 👈